DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 22](images/40_electrum_35.png)

 The next window should be where you add cosigner 3 of 3.
-We are now going to use the key we created with Tails.
+We are now going to use the seed we created with Tails.
 Select “Enter cosigner key” and click next:

 ![Electrum 36](images/40_electrum_36.png)